suzrz/vis_net_loss_landscape/README.md

 Linux/MacOS: ```python3 run.py -h```

 #### Logging
-The tool uses ```vis_net.log``` to log the progress of the usage.
+The tool uses ```<path_to_project>/vis_net.log``` to log the progress of the usage and it shows progress bars on terminal.

 ## Examples
 The examples are demonstrating the use of tool on a simple CNN model based on LeNet 5, trained and validated on MNIST dataset.

 #### Computational demands:
-It takes around three minutes to examine one parameter using single-dimensional method (linear or quadratic path) on a machine with Intel Core i5-6600K and NVIDIA GTX 1060 6GB with CUDA enabled.
+It takes around three minutes to examine one parameter using single-dimensional methods (linear and quadratic path) on a machine with Intel Core i5-6600K and NVIDIA GTX 1060 6GB with CUDA enabled.

 #### Execution